Legend of the Five Rings: Ownership

+Design Team

+There have been four 'eras' when it comes to the L5R Design Lead/Team.

+When the game first released until its sale from Wizards of the Coast back to Alderac in 2001, David Williams was the Lead Designer.
+Starting in 2001, Jeff Alexander took over as Lead Designer until 2004 when Brent Keith became the Lead Designer.
+The Player Design Team (known as the PDT) was created in 2004 and remained until the game's sale in 2015.
+The PDT were a small group of volunteer players (usually 5) who helped design and develop the game.
+Mark Wootton became the game's first and only Lead Developer in 2005, retiring the role in 2010.
+Bryan Reese was the game's final Lead Designer, taking over from Brent Keith in 2006.
+Bryan oversaw the most tumultuous time in the game's history after the Lotus Edition almost killed the game in 2005-2006, through the crash of 2008, until its sale to Fantasy Flight Games in 2015.
+Bryan was the game's longest Lead Designer, and also subsumed the roles of Lead Developer, Lead Playtester, and Project Manager.

 Story Team

 There have been five 'eras' when it comes to the L5R Story Lead/Team.

 The previous lead was Rich Wulf, assisted by Shawn Carman.
 Wulf's works include Way of the Wolf, Bells of the Dead, Rokugan, and many other Legend of the Five Rings products.
 Large contributions to the Legend of the Five Rings series were also made by Ree Soesbee, who was lead writer of Legend of the Five Rings prior to Rich Wulf, and John Wick before her who along with the founding members of Five Rings Publishing Group created the world.
 While the property was controlled by Wizards of the Coast, the creation of the Four Winds arc (starting with Gold Edition) was helmed by Paul Allen Timm and Rob Heinsoo with contributions from Andy Heckt and Frank Chafe.

 Currently, Shawn Carman is the head of the Legend of the Five Rings Story Team.
 He has had great success at incorporating player effects into the game in a smooth manner, regardless of how odd the results of a tournament may be to the setting of the game.
 His team includes Nancy Sauer, Brian Yoon, Yoon Ha Lee, and Robert Denton with Fred Wan acting as co-lead and continuity editor.
 The team formerly included Rusty Priske and Lucas Twyman.